ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 </div>

-## Step 1: Create your github.ucsb.edu account if you didn't already and log in to it
+## Step 1: Create your github.com account if you didn't already and log in to it

 Open a web browser, go to <http://github.com>.
 If you already have a github.com account, login.
 If not, create an account.
 For your email address, use your UCSB umail address, because: